 Handshake will be our new career platform (for students and alumni) with more jobs, more employers, more engagement, and a more personalized experience.
-Coming August 2017.
+Officially launched August 1, 2017!

 You have continued access to RIT Job Zone (just in case you wish to pull some data or a copy of your resume from it).
 RIT Job Zone has been a good friend, but we are excited to introduce you to Handshake -- we are sure you will hit it off!

 - How to Search for a Co-op for a Specific Term

 - How to Upload Your Transcript from SIS